Skip to main content

 At Least Two Academic Courses in Ethics

 Scholars are required to take a minimum of two academic courses in ethics during their time at UNC.
-The first class can be any of the courses on a master list maintained by the Parr Center.
+The first class can be any of the courses on a master list compiled by the Parr Center (see below).
 The second class serves as a capstone course in ethics and can take the form of either mentored research or mentored experiential learning.

-One course drawn from a master list of UNC courses.
-These courses are centrally concerned to nourish student reflection on ethics and ethical problems.
+One course drawn from the below list of courses from across UNC which foster student reflection on ethics and ethical problems.

 List of UNC Courses in Ethics